HI FROM ME, CLAUDIA

 WHAT CAN I EXPECT ONCE I'M IN THE ART STUDIO?

-There will usually be a naked person – aged anywhere between 20 and 70 years old, male or female and sporting a variety of builds and body types.
+Sessions start promptly on the hour - the model will be fully naked – aged anywhere between 20 and 70 years old, male or female and sporting a variety of builds and body types.
 They’ll be posing in the middle of the room with artists standing or sitting in a wide circle around them with easels or sketch pads.

-The class starts with a series of warm up poses for around 10 - 15 minutes.
+The class starts with a series of warm up poses.

-The model can hold more difficult poses when it’s just 2-5 minutes, but for the long poses will have to do something easier.
+The model can hold more challenging poses when it’s just 2-5 minutes, but for the long poses will have to do something less strenuous.
 That’s why they’re often sitting or lying down for the long poses.

 The session is organised so that you can choose to follow tutor suggestions or follow your own agenda.
-I will often suggest exercises to practise specific skills – for example drawing the figure without looking at the paper at all, or only drawing the negative space around the model.
+I will often suggest exercises to practise specific skills – for example drawing the figure without looking at the paper at all; focusing on negative space; honing proportion skills; exploring qualities of line...

 The idea of these exercises is not to produce beautiful work, so you needn’t be worried about getting it ‘right’.
-The point is that these different ways of practising train your ability to observe the figure.
+The point is that these different ways of practising train your ability to observe the figure with fresh eyes- drawing what we see, not what we think we see.